mikeroyal/Windows-11-Guide/README.md

 ### Sandboxing/Reversing Tools

 [Back to Top](#table-of-contents)

+**Sandboxing** - is a security practice in which you use an isolated environment, or a "sandbox," for testing.
+Within the sandbox you run code, analyze the code in a safe, isolated environment without affecting the application, system or platform.

+**Reverse-engineering** - is the process of dismantling a device, system, or piece of software to see how it works.
+It's done primarily to analyze and gain knowledge about the way a product works but often is used to duplicate or enhance the product.

 * [Any Run](https://app.any.run/) - Interactive online malware analysis service for dynamic and static research of most types of threats using any environment.
 * [CAPEv2](https://github.com/kevoreilly/CAPEv2) - Malware Configuration And Payload Extraction.